arzola/tiptap-wp-editor/README.md

 - Pleasant full screen editor experience
 - It should have strong support for most used embeds like Math formulas, Video, Images, Code Snippets
 - Provide a clean way to extend support for other embeds like H5P
+- It should be accessible and easy to navigate for any user.

 ### TODO first real MVP